coda/packs-sdk/README.md

 ## Publishing Changes Process

-Adjustments to the `CHANGELOG.md` file should be marked under `### Unreleased` until a release commit is made that updates `package.json` and `CHANGELOG.md` file with a new, later version, and publishes the new version to NPM using `make npm-publish`.
+Adjustments to the `CHANGELOG.md` file should be marked under `### Unreleased` until a release commit is made that updates `package.json` and `CHANGELOG.md` file with a new, later version, and publishes the new version to NPM using `make release`.

 ### CHANGELOG
-Our `CHANGELOG.md` file follows the
-Our changelog follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standards, where there is a “Unreleased” section at the top for any unreleased changes.
+Our `CHANGELOG.md` follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) standards, where there is a “Unreleased” section at the top for any unreleased changes.
 Upon release, it is named according to a semantic versioning system and dated.